Fixed-Price Approximations in Bilateral Trade: Main Results

 In general, the fixed-price mechanism $p^*=\E[S]$ is not uniquely optimal.
 Suppose, for example, that each agent's value is 0 with probability $1/2$ and 1 with probability $1/2$.
 Then any price $p\in(0,1)$ is optimal.
 Nonetheless, under weak regularity conditions on $F$, the mean is the uniquely optimal price.

 \begin{cor} Suppose that $F$ is differentiable in a neighborhood of its mean, so that its density $f=F'$ is positive in that neighborhood.
-Then the optimal fixed-price mechanism that sets the price as the mean of the distribution $F$ is uniquely optimal. \end{cor}
+Then the optimal symmetric bilateral trade fixed-price mechanism that sets the price as the mean of the distribution $F$ is uniquely optimal. \end{cor}

 The proof of Corollary~\ref{cor:unique} can be directly obtained from the proof of Proposition~\ref{prop:price} by noting that the inequalities must hold strictly under the stated assumptions; we thus omit the details.
 In particular, Corollary~\ref{cor:unique} applies under the usual assumption that $F$ is continuously differentiable with positive density.